Supreme Court decision could mean near total abortion ban in Missouri

 Spencer Toder tweeted: “I started to put up a video about how if you voted for me I would codify Roe.
 I will, but for now, let's focus on what matters.
 I'll personally match the next $500 donated to @MOAbortionFund.”

-But actually getting Congress to codify the right to an abortion in federal law likely faces slim chances of passing the Senate, which is evenly divided between Republicans and Democrats.
-It would probably require getting rid of the filibuster, which Kunce alluded to in a follow-up Tweet.
+But actually codifying the right to an abortion in federal law likely has only a slim chance of passing the Senate, which is evenly divided between Republicans and Democrats.
+It would probably require eliminating the filibuster, which Kunce alluded to in a follow-up tweet.

 “Get rid of the filibuster and protect Americans' right to an abortion.
 Not ready?
 Get the hell out of the way,” Kunce wrote.